-- User Template regex: If user was specified as the User Identifier, you can use this optional field to include a regular expression to use for identifying variations between user names stored by the SSO provider and user names returned by the directory server. - User Template Replacement: Optional field that specifies a replacement user template to use if there are variations found by User Template regex. - Use username directly: - Skip CSRF check: Optional property that specifies whether to perform a cross-site request forgery (CSRF) check. - LDAP domain: Optional field that specifies the LDAP domain to use for user lookup. - LDAP email property: Optional field that specifies the LDAP email property to use to find the associated user's dn.
+- Email Template Replacement: This property can be used to define a replacement email template to use if there are variations found by Email Template regex. - User Template regex: If a username attribute was specified as the User Identifier, this property can be used to specify a regular expression to use for identifying variations between user names stored by the SSO provider and names returned by the directory server. - User Template Replacement: This property can be used to define a replacement user template to use if there are variations found by User Template regex. - Use username directly: This property controls whether the identity provider directly authenticates a user by validating a username and password or by validating an assertion about the user's identity as defined by a separate identity provider. - Skip CSRF check: This property controls whether to perform or skip a cross-site request forgery (CSRF) check. - LDAP domain: This property identifies the LDAP domain to use for user lookup. - LDAP email property: This property defines the LDAP email property to use to find the associated user's dn.
 For example,